 The Australian Carbon Exchange project commenced in 2021.
 The project aims to facilitate the emergence of an exchange trading market for Australian carbon credit units (ACCUs), connected to a new and improved Unit Register.
 The new Unit Register is anticipated to be launched by the end of 2023.

-The timeframes outlined are indicative only and may change subject to the outcomes of each stage of the procurement process.
-We will update this webpage as firmer dates become available throughout the process.
+The project timeframes outlined are indicative only and may change subject to the outcomes of each stage of the procurement process.
+We will update this webpage as firmer dates become available throughout the project.

-A shortlist of 13 companies have been invited to participate in the Request for Proposal:
+We invited a shortlist of 13 parties to participate in the Request for Proposal procurement stage:

 The Request for Proposal was released on 31 March 2022.
-An initial 4 week extension to the deadline was granted, followed by a further 2 week extension.
-These extensions were requested by some parties proposing to tender.
-The closing date of the RFP is now 2pm AEST, 11 July 2022.
+An initial 4-week extension to the deadline was granted, followed by a further 2-week extension.
+These extensions were requested by potential tenderers.

 About The Clean Energy Regulator

 Carbon Pricing Mechanism